 Read Phaedra Weldon's posts on the Penguin Blog.March 21, late night

-Her only hope is to join forces with an old enemy, who has his own dark reasons for helping her.
-From him she learns that only a traumatic experience can bring the Wraith back.
-To get out-of-body, Zoë will have to look for big, dangerous trouble-and fast.
+After losing her powers, Zoe Martinique learns that only a traumatic experience can bring the Wraith back.
+And now, to get out-of-body, Zoe will have to look for big, dangerous trouble--and fast.

 I suck at magic.